What if I took a BPS accredited Clinical Psychology Doctorate?

 Example of Section 3a - Taught CBT hours of Core Professional Training

-Example of Section 3d – Self Directed Study
+Example of Section 3c – Self Directed Study

-The Practitioner Accreditation application form asks you to provide evidence of 250 self-directed study hours from within any CBT specialist training.
+The Cognitive Behavioural Psychotherapist Application form asks you to provide evidence of 250 self-directed study hours from within any CBT specialist training.

 If you can’t provide this from you DClinsPsy course, we will accept evidence from other CBT courses, CPD or independent study.
 This evidence may be, reading lists from courses, lists you have created of books and articles read and videos watched, references from case studies and assignments.